All Episodes

 Humans appear a couple of generations from now to be what we would call more durable.

-We are a little bit tougher.
+We are a little bit tougher, thick-skinned, allegorically.

-In terms of earth changes, only what my company stands by and that is again the high winds
+In terms of Earth changes, only what my company stands by, and that is, again, the high winds and the atmospheric geological changes that I've already talked about.

-And the babies?
+In the babies?

-That is just a piece of the action there.
+That's just a piece of the action there.

-It is one thing.
+That's one thing.

-By telling mothers about this problem, a potential problem, and alerting them to the fact that
+And by telling mothers about this problem and potential problem and alerting them to the fact that the flag will go up when babies start to die.

-If we attain that degree of credibility in the public eye, we really will be able to
+If we attain that degree of credibility in the public eye, we really will be able to save lives.

 Not all of them.

-People will still poo-poo the very existence of this type of thing, but others will listen
+And people will still poo-poo the very existence of this type of thing, but others will listen and will scare people enough.

-They'll scare mothers and fathers enough in some instances where they will take their
+We'll scare mothers and fathers enough in some instances where they will take their babies off of hormone-injected milk.

-Mothers milk, then.
+Mother's milk, then.

-Mothers milk is the way to go, yeah.
+Mother's milk is the way to go.

-And otherwise, consider a move to a northern latitude.
+And otherwise, consider a move to a northern latitude?

-I would as a community start thinking about how communities could build structures to
+I would northern latitude, or as communities, start thinking about how communities could build structures to weather these storms and to grow food.

-Major it has been a seriously interesting night and a lot of people are going to reflect
+And a lot of people are going to reflect very carefully on all you've said.

-very carefully on all you've said and it's going to have scared a lot of people but I
+And it's going to have scared a lot of people.

 We as Americans love to be entertained.

-This is not very entertaining, but it's very true.
+Well, this is not very entertaining, but it's very true.

-And the tools that we teach, that again, tax dollars paid for so many years of research and operations, it's a tool that can discern direct knowledge and truth.
+And the tools that we teach, that, again, tax dollars paid for so many years of research and operations, it's a tool that can discern direct knowledge and truth.

 And we'll try to get that in the hands of as many young people as possible in the future.